PiotrFLEURY/watchers/README.md

 * ListState - For collections
 * NumericState - For numbers
 * GenericState - For any custom object that you want to watch
+* MultiState - For multiple state management in the same widget

 ## WatcherBuilder